plone/plone.docker/docs/scaling/swarm.rst

 Traefik monitoring interface is at port 8080 and Plone trafik goes through the port 80.

 You need to be running Docker Engine 1.13 on newer for this example to work.
-First we need to put Docker in swarm mode if it is not already:
+First you need to put Docker in swarm mode if it is not already:

 .. code-block:: shell